Bills Digest No. 23, 2024-25

 Key points

 • The Australian Competition and Consumer Commission (ACCC) is the primary decision maker.
 The Bill creates a mandatory obligation on parties to an acquisition that meets certain thresholds to notify the ACCC before proceeding.
 These thresholds will be specified in regulations.
-At first instance the ACCC will carry out a two-phase decision-making process based on a ‘substantial lessening of competition’ test.
+The ACCC will carry out a two-phase decision-making process based on a ‘substantial lessening of competition’ test.

 • The ACCC may approve an acquisition which would likely result in a ‘substantial lessening of competition’ if it is satisfied that it would likely result in a public benefit that outweighs the public detriment.